microsoft/LUIS-Samples/examples/azure-function-endpoint/readme.md

 ```

 ## Azure Functions
-Azure functions allow you to quickly get an HTTP endpoint without dealing with the configuration or management of an internet server.
+Azure functions allow you to quickly get an HTTP endpoint without dealing with the configuration or management of an Internet server.

 Instead of making an HTTP call to the LUIS endpoint, you will make an HTTP call to the Azure function.
 You pass the LUIS utterance either in the HTTP GET query string or in the HTTP POST body to the Azure function.